 In the late 1990s, when the economics of dairy farming in Northern California became problematic, John Bucher diversified by planting wine grapes on the 360-acre Healdsburg property his parents purchased in 1958.
 John still runs his family’s Westside Road dairy operation, these days organic, while also tending the 38-acre Bucher Vineyard.

 Celebrated labels like Merry Edwards, Williams Selyem, and EnRoute make vineyard-designate Bucher Pinots.
-After establishing Bucher Wines in 2011, John and his wife, Diane, joined them.
+After establishing Bucher Wines in 2011, John and his wife, Diane, joined them and now produce a few of their own.
 I recently tasted three 2017 Russian River Valley Pinot Noirs.
 Made by Adam Lee, who had a Bucher Pinot in his Siduri lineup for years, the wines, a total delight, collectively illustrate the superstar vineyard’s diversity of soils and microclimates.
 A few quick tasting impressions follow.

 2017 Bucher Vineyard Russian River Valley Pinot Noir.
 This textbook Russian River Pinot’s flavors haven’t fully melded, but the wine’s punchy whole already seems greater than the sum of its parts (three Dijon clones plus Swan and Pommard).
 The pleasure at this point derives from the mouthwatering clash of the earthier, tea-and-spice components, the range of red to dark-red fruit (so much going on here), and the oak.
 As things settle down, this wine will charm all the more.
 Pinots made from Bucher grapes cost as much as $85 a bottle; at $40, this one’s a steal.